Two-Sided Time-Independent Regret for Matching Markets with Limited Interviews: Model and Preliminaries

-$\blacktriangleright$ \emph{Firm-side feedback revelation stage.} At the end of round $t$, agents observe one of the following firm-side feedback. {
+$\blacktriangleright$ \emph{Firm-side feedback revelation stage.} At the end of round $t$, agents observe one of the following firm-side feedback.

-} Here, the \emph{only-vacancy} feedback $\VF(t)$ is the set of firms that are vacant at time $t$, whereas \emph{anonymous hiring changes} $\VFP(t)$ includes firms whose hiring status has changed since the previous round, without revealing their current matches.
+Here, the \emph{vacancy-only} feedback $\VF(t)$ is the set of firms that are vacant at time $t$, whereas \emph{anonymous hiring changes} $\VFP(t)$ includes firms whose hiring status has changed since the previous round, without revealing their current matches, on top of the vacancies; i.e., $\VF \subseteq \VFP$.
 We view $\VF(t)$ as the weaker signal and $\VFP(t)$ as the stronger one; these feedback determine what information agents observe and play a central role in our algorithm design.

 \textbf{Optimal and Pessimal Regrets.} For policy $\pi$, we use regret to quantify performance from the agents' perspective.
-Since multiple stable matchings may exist, our goal is to learn the agent-optimal stable matching, where each agent is matched to its most preferred firm among all stable matchings, and otherwise converge to the agent-pessimal one, defined analogously as the least preferred stable outcome for each agent.
-More precisely, following the prior work~\citet{liu2021bandit}, we define the \emph{optimal} and \emph{pessimal} regrets under policy \(\pi\) for agent $a$ over $T$ rounds as follows
+Since multiple stable matchings may exist, we focus on agent-optimal and agent-pessimal stable matches with corresponding analysis depending on whether we are in the centralized or decentralized model.
+More precisely, following the prior work~\cite{liu2021bandit}, we define the \emph{optimal} and \emph{pessimal} regrets under policy \(\pi\) for agent $a$ over $T$ rounds as follows